Abutilon (Flowering Maple)

 Sun to Part SunZone: 8-10, at least 36" tall Origin: Hybrid

 Open House/Web-Only!
-I had longed for an abutilon with pastel flowers, and plantsman Luen Miller of Monterrey Bay Nursery came to the rescue with this fabulous selection of A. megapotamicum.
-The 3' tall x 4' wide clump is adorned from early summer until fall with small pink dangling bells that line the stem...simply charming!
+I had longed for an abutilon with pastel flowers, and plantsman Luen Miller of Monterrey Bay Nursery came to the rescue with this fabulous selection of Abutilon megapotamicum.
+The 3' tall x 4' wide clump is adorned from early summer until fall with small pink dangling bells that line the stem...simply charming for both the gardener as well as nearby hummingbirds.
 Pot size: 24 fl. oz (709.77 ml) #08002

 $12.00